auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 - `handleCallback` - looks for an authentication result in the URL hash and processes it with the `parseHash` method from auth0.js
 - `localLogin` - sets the user's Access Token, ID Token, and a time at which the Access Token will expire
 - `renewTokens` - uses the `checkSession` method from auth0.js to renew the user's authentication status, and calls `localLogin` if the login session is still valid
-- `logout` - removes the user's tokens from browser storage
+- `logout` - removes the user's tokens from browser storage.
+It also calls `webAuth.logout` to log the user out at the authorization server
 - `isAuthenticated` - checks whether the local storage flag is present and equals "true"

 ### About the Authentication Service